 To arrange a discussion on any aspect of your personal financial planning, please email me at email@example.com I run my own set-up under the Holborn Assets umbrella.

-I am a highly-qualified and experienced Independent Financial Adviser with over 25 years of experience, the last 14 in the UAE and prior to that in the UK.
-I provide a fee-based personal financial planning service to expatriates resident in the GCC as well as commenting on these issues in The National newspaper and on Capital Radio UAE every week where I answer reader and listener questions.
+I am a highly-qualified and experienced Independent Financial Adviser with over 30 years of experience, the last 15 in the UAE and prior to that in the UK.
+I provide a fee-based personal financial planning service to expatriates resident in the GCC as well as commenting on these issues in The National newspaper generally and in my wekly columnwhere where I answer reader and listener questions.
 My business motto is proper advice for nice people.

 Please take a look at the many other useful articles on this website.